Al-Ahli Arab Hospital explosion: Red Cross and Red Crescent

 The hospital blast has been unanimously condemned by the constituent members of the International Red Cross and Red Crescent Movement, which is recognized as the largest humanitarian network in the world.
-In response to the explosion, the International Committee of the Red Cross expressed their strong stance by stating, "No patient should lose their life while being treated in a hospital bed."
+In response to the explosion, the International Committee of the Red Cross expressed their strong stance by stating: "No patient should lose their life while being treated in a hospital bed".
 They further emphasized the importance of protecting hospitals under international humanitarian law and highlighted the tragic loss of doctors who were striving to save lives.

 Francesco Rocca, the president of the International Federation of Red Cross and Red Crescent Societies, also voiced his condemnation on the matter.
-He emphasized the significance of adhering to rules even during times of war, stating, "Even war has rules!"
+He emphasized the significance of adhering to rules even during times of war, stating: "Even war has rules!"
 The IFRC expressed their shock and dismay over the loss of life in the incident, stating that there are no words to describe the immense human suffering caused.
 They emphasized that hospitals should serve as sanctuaries for all, and it is deeply distressing that patients and individuals seeking refuge lost their lives in this tragic event.

-WHO
+World Health Organisation (WHO)

-The hospital bombing in Gaza was strongly condemned by the World Health Organization (WHO), which emphasized the importance of abiding by international humanitarian law.
-The WHO stated that health care facilities should be actively protected and never targeted.
+The hospital bombing in Gaza was strongly condemned by the World Health Organisation (WHO), which emphasized the importance of abiding by international humanitarian law.
+The WHO said that health care facilities should be actively protected and never targeted.
 According to the WHO, the hospital was one of 20 in the northern part of Gaza that had received evacuation orders from the Israeli military.
 However, due to the current insecurity, critical condition of patients, lack of ambulances, staff, health system bed capacity, and alternative shelter for the displaced, carrying out these orders was deemed impossible.

-On a separate occasion, UN Secretary-General António Guterres expressed his condemnation of the strike and his horror at the killing of hundreds of Palestinians.
+On a separate occasion—UN Secretary-General—António Guterres expressed his condemnation of the strike and his horror at the killing of hundreds of Palestinians.
 He reiterated that hospitals and medical personnel are protected under international humanitarian law.
 Guterres called for an immediate humanitarian ceasefire and emphasized that the original attack by Hamas on Israel should not justify the collective punishment of the Palestinian people.

-Doctors Without Borders
+Médecins Sans Frontières (Doctors without Borders)

-Médecins Sans Frontières, also known as Doctors Without Borders, said: "Nothing justifies this shocking attack on a hospital and its many patients and health workers, as well as the people who sought shelter there."
-Dr. Ghassan Abu-Sittah, a British volunteer with Doctors Without Borders at Al-Ahli hospital, stated afterwards that the explosion was when Israel's actions "stopped being a war, and became a genocide".
+Médecins Sans Frontières, also known as Doctors without Borders, said: "Nothing justifies this shocking attack on a hospital and its many patients and health workers, as well as the people who sought shelter there".
+Dr. Ghassan Abu-Sittah, a British volunteer with Doctors without Borders at al-Ahli hospital, said afterwards that the explosion was when Israel's actions "stopped being a war, and became a genocide".